 Dissertation seminar courses are highly personalized to your research interests and involve working with your advisor to develop and write your dissertation.
 Dissertation courses meet throughout each 16-week semester.

-Summer semesters – 8 weeks each
+Summer Semesters – 8 weeks each

 During summer semesters, you take core courses and courses in your concentration area.

-The core of our EdD program consists of core coursework focused on developing leadership skills inside the classroom and the administrative suite.
+The core of our online EdD program consists of core coursework focused on developing leadership skills inside the classroom and the administrative suite.

 EDD 801: Principles of Responsive and Transformational Leadership